-- Deputy Director of the Division of Home Visitation; - Deputy Director of the Kansas Children's Cabinet; - Deputy Director of Child Care Licensure and Finance, who would: - Oversee child care facility and child care resource and referral licensing and child care finance quality; - Manage all components of licensure, including, but not limited to, inspections, final waiver approvals, and revocation of licenses; - Be allowed to enter into agreements with the Department for Children and Families (DCF) for the administration of child care subsidy payments.
-Such agreements would require the Secretary for Children and Families to determine an applicant's eligibility for the child care subsidy and provide information pertaining to such eligible applicants to the Division for administration of such benefits; and - Oversee the Child Care Ombudsman.
+- Deputy Director of the Division of Home Visitation; - Deputy Director of the Kansas Children's Cabinet; - Deputy Director of Child Care Licensure and Finance, who would: - Oversee child care facility and child care resource and referral licensing and child care finance quality; - Manage all components of licensure, including, but not limited to, inspections, final waiver approvals, and revocation of licenses; and - Department for Children and Families (DCF) for the administration of child care subsidy payments.
+Such agreements would require the Secretary for Children and Families to determine an applicant's eligibility for the child care subsidy and provide information pertaining to such eligible applicants to the Division for Administration of such benefits.